-The trail is wheelchair, stroller and scooter friend.
+The trail is wheelchair, stroller and scooter friendly.
 It's mostly flat with one hilly, wooded section.
 Since there are many places to park along the trail, you can enjoy a short stroll or the entire loop.

 The highlight is walking the Turbeville Footbridge and walking across the dam (pic above).
 Take a short detour to Lambuth Inn and climb the hill to Inspiration Point for the best view of the lake and mountains.
-Or tour the World Methodist Museum.

-The longer 3.8-mile option extends the walk by the highway and takes you by the Bethea Welcome Center and other addition sites.
+The longer 3.8-mile option extends the walk by the highway and takes you by the Bethea Welcome Center and other additional sites.
 In fact, the Welcome Center (91 North Lakeshore Drive Lake Junaluska) is a great first stop to pick up a map and see what is happening on the day you visit - including dining options.

 Along the way, other detours include garden areas.
 Stroll through the lush Corneille Bryan Native Garden with more than 500 species of native plants and is a haven for birdlife.
 The Biblical Garden at the Bethea Welcome Center features plants mentioned in the Bible, including herbs, figs, pomegranates, and vines.

 If you are looking for a place to ride your bicycle, the nearby Waynesville Greenway follows Richland Creek for 5.3 miles.

 Junaluska Gifts & Grounds in the Harrell Center offers specialty coffee, hand-dipped ice cream, smoothies, snacks, gifts, books, fair-trade products and souvenirs.

 Trail Map: Download a PDF of the walking trails map with points of interest.